To use the weekly food recycling collection service you should have two food waste caddies:

 - Plastic bags

-Food waste can be put directly into the food waste caddies, or the caddies can be lined.
+Food recycling can be put directly into the food recycling caddies, or the caddies can be lined.
 You can line the caddies with either a small amount of newspaper or a compostable liner/bag.
 Using these will help dislodge the food waste when the collection takes place.

 The collection crew will tap the caddy on the edge of the slave bin to dislodge the contents.
 If this does not remove the entire contents they are not expected to dislodge it using other methods.
-You would have to remove this food waste.
+You would have to remove this food.

 If you want to use compostable caddy liners/bags, they can be bought at many local shops.
-The liners must be 100% compostable.
+The liners must be 100% compostable and will have the compostable logo on it.
 Please do not use plastic bags.
+Example of how to line your caddy with newspaper.

 Locking the lids

-On your collection day every week leave your larger food waste caddy at the front boundary of your property by 6am, making sure it is locked.
-Your food waste will be collected and your caddy replaced ready for next time.
+On your collection day every week leave your larger food recycling the front boundary of your property by 6am, making sure it is locked.
+Your food recycling will be collected and your caddy replaced ready for next time.

-Food waste is taken to Agrivert in Oxfordshire or Biogen in Northamptonshire, where it is processed using anaerobic digestion (AD).
+Food recycling is taken to Agrivert in Oxfordshire or Biogen in Northamptonshire, where it is processed using anaerobic digestion (AD).
 Find out more.

 Food for thought